gwangmu/mini-excel/README.md

 ## English version

-The english version of the instruction manual is planned to be uploaded.
+The english version of the instruction manual is soon to be uploaded.
 You can still inspect the skeleton code on your own and build a fully-functional mini excel.
 (The skeleton code is fairly easy to understand.
 At least it's supposed to be!)